Elections in the United Kingdom: Timing

 A general election must take place before each parliamentary term begins.
 Since the maximum term of a parliament is five years, the interval between successive general elections can exceed that period by no more than the combined length of the election campaign and the time for the new parliament to assemble (a total of typically around four weeks).
 The five years runs from the first meeting of Parliament following the election.

-After the 2010 general election, the coalition government enacted the Fixed-term Parliaments Act 2011 which set fixed term parliaments of five years.
+After the 2010 general election, the coalition government enacted the Fixed-term Parliaments Act 2011 which set fixed-term parliaments of five years.
 Thus the next general election was held on 7 May 2015, with subsequent elections scheduled to be held every five years thereafter on the first Thursday in May.
 However the Act also contained provisions for Parliament to be dissolved and an early election held if no government can be formed within 14 days after a vote of no confidence in the government.
 Similarly, the Act allowed for an election to be triggered by a vote of two-thirds of MPs in the House of Commons calling for one.
 This provision of the act was used to trigger the 2017 United Kingdom general election.
 The Fixed-term Parliaments Act was repealed, reviving the prerogative powers of the monarch to dissolve and summon parliament, by the Dissolution and Calling of Parliament Act 2022 on 22 March 2022.

 It is also possible for a general election to be triggered by a separate Act of Parliament.
-This scenario happened in October 2019 when the then minority Government led by Boris Johnson, after three failed attempts to trigger an election though the two-thirds majority method, introduced the Early Parliamentary General Election Bill to by-pass the Fixed-term Parliaments Act.
+This scenario happened in October 2019 when the then minority Government led by Boris Johnson, after three failed attempts to trigger an election through the two-thirds majority method, introduced the Early Parliamentary General Election Bill to by-pass the Fixed-term Parliaments Act.
 The Bill, which required only simple majority votes to pass each stage through the Houses of Parliament, stated that the next general election would be held on 12 December 2019.
 The Act received royal assent on 31 October 2019.
-However, since the passing of the Dissolution and Calling of Parliament Act 2022 it is extremely unlikely that this legal avenue will be used again.
+However, since the passing of the Dissolution and Calling of Parliament Act 2022, it is extremely unlikely that this legal avenue will be used again, making the 2019 general election unique by being the only general election in UK electoral history to be triggered in this way.

 The prime minister asks the monarch to dissolve Parliament by royal proclamation.
 The proclamation also orders the issue of the formal writs of election which require an election to be held in each constituency.

 Since 1935 every general election has been held on a Thursday.
 Of the 19 general elections since 1945, six were held in May, five in June, four in October, two in February, and one each in March, April, July, and December.
 The 2019 general election was the first to be held in December since 1923.